 The exclusions in this section apply to all benefits.
-There may be other exclusions listed in Section 5 of this brochure.
+There may be other exclusions and limitations listed in Section 5 of this brochure.
 Although we may list a specific service as a benefit, we will not cover it unless it is medically necessary to prevent, diagnose, or treat your illness, disease, injury, or condition.
 For information on obtaining prior approval for specific services, such as transplants, see Section 3 You need prior Plan approval for certain services.

 We do not cover the following:

-- Care by non-plan providers except for authorized referrals or emergencies (see Emergency services/accidents). - Services, drugs, or supplies you receive while you are not enrolled in this Plan. - Services, drugs, or supplies not medically necessary. - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice. - Experimental or investigational procedures, treatments, drugs or devices (see specifics regarding transplants). - Services, drugs, or supplies related to abortions. - Services, drugs, or supplies related to sex transformations. - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program. - Services, drugs, or supplies you receive without charge while in active military service. - Extra care costs and Research costs associated with Clinical Trials.
+- Care by non-Plan providers except for authorized referrals or emergencies (see Emergency services/accidents). - Services, drugs, or supplies you receive while you are not enrolled in this Plan. - Services, drugs, or supplies that are not medically necessary. - Services, drugs, or supplies not required according to accepted standards of medical, dental, or psychiatric practice. - Experimental or investigational procedures, treatments, drugs or devices. - Services, drugs, or supplies related to abortions, except when the life of the mother would be endangered if the fetus were carried to term; or when the pregnancy is the result of rape or incest. - Services, drugs, or supplies related to sex transformations. - Services, drugs, or supplies you receive from a provider or facility barred from the FEHB Program. - Services, drugs, or supplies you receive without charge while in active military service. - Extra care costs and Research costs associated with Clinical Trials. - Applied Behavior Analysis (ABA).